Re: Pickup's-So many good ones out there. Whats in your Axe's?

 Quote:

-The thing sounded good in every guitar I tried it in.
-It currently is the bridge hum of my Crappy Magnum LP and it has Never sounded better.
 Also changing mags in pickups isnt hard and can do wonders for tone and clarity as well as output.
 Im currently putting Alnico V bars in a old Pyramid pickup and expect much better results than stock when done.
-Lots of Awesome info on p'ups and modding them on the Seymour Duncan forum. |

 Re: Pickup's-So many good ones out there.
 Whats in your Axe's?